 It is highly recommended you body scan your patient one final time post-surgery if you can spare the time to do so; dosing him up with Sleeper chems might also be a good idea in terms of after care.

 Note that you can do surgery on a roller bed outside the official theatres in a pinch.
 In Medbay it's best to do this either by the cryotubes or the scanners and sleepers.

-Also, in the event of especially bad cases where a patient has multiple instances of internal bleeding and significant organ damage, you'll almost certainly want to operate on them while they're dead and their situation can't deteriorate further; revive as needed to reset their death timer.
+Also, in the event of especially bad cases where a patient has multiple instances of internal bleeding, heavy blood loss and/or significant organ damage, you'll almost certainly want to operate on them while they're dead and their situation can't deteriorate further; revive as needed to reset their death timer.
 For best results, revive while they're beside a well stocked cryo when their surgeries are complete in order to expedite and optimize recovery if necessary; just pop them in when you're finished.